 The mission of Campus Recreation is to aid all students in their pursuit of health and wellness by reducing stress associated with the daily challenges of their lives and evaluate the best way to meet the students’ needs as they pursue academic success in school.

-The vision of Campus Recreation is to offer a large variety of quality recreational services, continually expanding the range of program offerings, and keeping the costs at a reasonable level for participants, major efforts are underway to increase awareness of health, wellness, staying fit and how it can help improve performance in school.
-Campus Recreation provides healthy lifestyle-oriented programs and services, where, again, the primary emphasis is the students.
+Campus Recreation's vision consists of offering a large variety of quality recreational services, continually expanding the range of program offerings, and keeping the costs at a reasonable level for participants.
+Major efforts are underway to increase awareness of health, wellness, staying fit, and its impact on improving school performance.
+Campus Recreation provides healthy lifestyle-oriented programs and services oriented towards students.

 Located on the east side of campus, the Campus Recreation Department is headquartered in the Student Fitness Center which is equipped with state of the art cardiovascular and weight training equipment in the fitness room and weight room for your personal fitness workouts, and it also houses a multi-sport gymnasium for recreation play.
 Outside the Fitness Center, you will find climbing boulders, the Al Brenda Track, and the intramural field.
 Keys to the track are available at the Welcome Desk when the track is not in use by a group reservation.